salesforce/refocus/docs/docs/06-v2mom.md

 # Refocus V2MOM 2018 (Vision, Values, Methods, Obstacles, Metrics)

+## What is a V2MOM?

+A V2MOM helps guide us on the work we are going to do this year.

+The vision helps us define what we want to do.
+The values establish what is most important about the vision; it sets the principles and beliefs that guide it (in priority order).
+The methods illustrate how we get the job done by outlining the actions and the steps that everyone needs to take.
+The obstacles identify the challenges, problems, and issues we have to overcome to achieve our vision.
+Finally, the measures specify the actual result we aim to achieve.

 # Vision

 We accelerate innovation and improve reliability by giving our customers an intuitive, flexible, and collaborative platform.